 ASC 740 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with ASC 740-20 and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
-There were \$129,457 of deferred tax liabilities as of June 30, 2023.
+There were \$122,229 of deferred tax liabilities, as of September 30, 2023, recorded in the accompanying consolidated balance sheets.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.